PTCB Exam (PTCE) Prep – 2026 Guide

 Preparing for the PTCE in 2026?

-This complete guide shows you exactly how to study, what’s on the exam, what’s changed, how scoring works, and how we updated our PTCB-Recognize Course for 2026.
+This complete guide shows you exactly how to study, what’s on the exam, what’s changed, how scoring works, and how we updated our PTCB-Recognized Course for 2026.
 Whether this is your first attempt or a retake, you’ll learn how to build a study plan that leads to a passing score.

 Over the last year we developed and added 12 webinars and hundreds of practice questions to address the changes to the PTCE, completely overhauling our Pharmacology and Inventory content.
 Additional webinars were added on drug diversion, MTMs, and Pharmacy Administration.